MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/utility-stl-clr.md

 #### <a name="parameters"></a>Parametreler

-*Right*<br/>
+*Doğru*<br/>
-Kopyalanacak eşleştirme.
+Kopyalamak için eşleştirin.

 ### <a name="remarks"></a>Açıklamalar

-Üye işleci nesnesine *sağ* kopyalar ve ardından `*this`döndürür.
-Depolanan değer çiftinin, depolanan değer çiftinin bir kopyasıyla birlikte değiştirmek için bunu *kullanırsınız.*
+Üye işleç *nesneye doğru* kopyalar, sonra döndürür. `*this` Depolanan değer çiftini, depolanan değer çiftinin bir kopyasıyla *değiştirmek*için kullanırsınız.

 ### <a name="example"></a>Örnek